squiggle-lang/squiggle-lang.org/tutorial/chapter/2.5/index.md

     [[1, 2, 3], [[1], [2], []]]
     ["hello", "world"]

-Objects are also wrapped in `Object.freeze`, though JavaScript does not provide an easy way to add key-value pairs to a copy of an object.
-Squiggle will eventually provide a convenient function for doing that.
-Also, Squiggle objects require quoting keys, because you can use computed values.
+Objects are wrapped in calls to `Object.freeze` so it's easy to make immutable data.
+Making new objects with updated properties is done via the `~` operator covered later.

+Object keys work like JavaScript in that they can be plain identifiers or string literals, but Squiggle also allows you to compute property names by wrapping them in parentheses.

     {}
-    {"a": "b"}
+    {a: "b"}
     {"hello world": "Hello, world!"}
-    {"key": 400, "x": null, "y": undefined, "o": {}}
+    {key: 400, x: null, y: undefined, o: {}}
-    {someStringVariable: someStringVariable}
+    {("a" ++ "b"): someStringVariable}

 Functions are wrapped in `Object.freeze` as well.
 Functions in JavaScript can normally have properties added afterwards, but freezing them disables that.